input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-2.md

 This unlocks many of the things that we will want to do with the Cardano Blockchain in future, including transferring Ada, stake pool registration, and staking.

-If you have any questions or encounter any problems, please feel free to use the dedicated Friend & Family Telegram channel.
-IOHK staff will be monitoring the channel, and other Pioneers may also be able to help you.
+As before, if you have any questions or encounter any problems, please feel free to use the dedicated Cardano Forum channel.
+IOHK staff will be monitoring the channel, and other pool operators may also be able to help you.

 ### Exercises